-February 10: Faculty in the first year of employment.
+February 28: Faculty in the ﬁrst year of employment.

-The dean reviews the reports with the provost and discusses possible actions.
-The dean notifies the faculty member in writing of the reappointment decision by:
+The Dean shall review the reports with the Provost and discusses possible actions.
+The Dean shall notify the faculty member in writing of the reappointment decision by:

-May 1: Faculty beyond the first year of employment
+May 1: Faculty beyond the ﬁrst year of employment